 - Secure your production environment by enabling secured production mode for your domain.
 Your domain must be in production mode to enable secured production mode.
 In this mode, the secure values override the production mode default values, and the default authorization and security policies are more restrictive.
 WebLogic Server validates all security settings and logs warnings in case of insecure settings, thereby, providing a highly secure production environment.
 See Secure your production domain in the Oracle WebLogic Server Administration Console Online Help to learn how to change your domain mode to secured production mode.

 - Limit access to internal applications by disabling unused internal applications using either the configuration settings or the system property.
 Enable the Administration port for your domain, and configure a firewall to prevent external access to internal applications on the Administration port.
 In secured production mode, the Administration port is enabled by default.
-For information about how to disable internal applications, see Install and Configure WebLogic Server in a Secure Manner in Securing a Production Environment for Oracle WebLogic Server.
+For information about how to disable internal applications, see Disable Unused Internal Applications in Securing a Production Environment for Oracle WebLogic Server.

 - Configure the Password Validation provider to manage and enforce password composition rules.
 The Password Validation provider is configured out-of-the-box to work with several WebLogic authentication providers.